-Without it, many critical duties and responsibilities are delayed or lost entirely — your heating and cooling system, electrical system, security systems, computer networks (including individual workstations, servers, printers, etc.) and your building’s tankless water heater are just some of the vital systems relying on electrical power in your business.
+Without it, many critical duties and responsibilities are delayed or lost entirely — your heating and cooling systems, electrical systems, security systems, computer networks (including individual workstations, servers, printers, etc.), and your building’s tankless water heater are just some of the vital systems relying on electrical power in your business.

 A manual transfer switch is an easy solution to keep the lights and other important systems powered during a temporary or emergency power outage, allowing you to keep your business up and running with minor productivity loss.

-Contact us to learn more about our manual transfer switches, automatic transfer switches, and other services, or call us at (704) 594-4107.
+Contact us to learn more about our manual transfer switches, automatic transfer switches, and other services, or call (704) 594-4107.

 Types of Manual Transfer Switches